 Statement of Works (SoWs) appear to be getting popular, especially when it comes to the implications and use under the new Off Payroll rules.
-But a word of caution...
+But a few words of caution...

 ... using a SoW on its own and as the basis of contractual documentation for a Clients and PSC's Contract appears to be misunderstood.
 Without having a separate Terms of Business and Agreement between the parties in the supply chain (that includes clients agencies and PSC's) there will undoubtedly be implications.